smaurice101/readthedocs/docs/source/kube.rst

       5. RUN Kubernetes: minikube start --driver=docker
        a. make sure docker engine is installed.
 If not run: sudo apt-get install docker.io
        b.
 RUN: sudo chmod 666 /var/run/docker.sock
        c.
-Note: If you have a Nvidia GPU then use: minikube start --driver docker --container-runtime docker --gpus all
+Note: If you have a Nvidia GPU then use: minikube start --driver docker \-\-container-runtime docker \-\-gpus all

       6. Create POD inside Kubernetes running your Docker Container
        a.
 RUN: kubectl apply -f <YAML files>